thegreatsid101/SE4A1-Projects/README.md

 ![Repo details](/steps/25.png)

-Next under Build Trigger tab, We will select **Github hook trigger for GITSCM polling**
+Next under Build Trigger tab, We will check the **Github hook trigger for GITSCM polling** box

 ![github hook](/steps/26.png)

 Next under Build tab, we will click on **“Add build step”** <br>
-Then click on “Execute Windows batch command” and add the commands
+Then click on “Execute shell” and add the following commands (we are using npm because this is a nodejs project)

     npm install
     npm run build